 Friday’s Valley Baseball League Scores & Highlights

 CHARLOTTESVILLE, Va.
-(WVIR) - The Tom Sox scored 11 runs on 11 hits, and Charlottesville defeated Harrisonburg 11-1 in the Valley Baseball League on Friday night.
+(WVIR) - The Generals blew open a close game with three runs in the 9th, and Waynesboro defeated Charlottesville 5-1 in their Valley Baseball League regular season finale on Friday at CHS.

-The Sox were playing a game at home for the first time since July 7th.
+The loss snaps a six-game winning streak for the Tom Sox (30-10), and also kept them from becoming the first VBL team to finish the regular season with single-digit losses since the modern era began in 1994.

+Charlottesville’s only run of the game was scored on a fielder’s choice in the 1st inning.

 Copyright 2021 WVIR.
 All rights reserved.